komaranna/Ising-1D/README.md

 Number of iterations can be set through nsteps.

-Output is a text file with magnetization and energy values, at several temperatures and magnetic fields.
+Outputs 2 text files with magnetization and energy values, at several temperatures and magnetic fields.